Al-Qaeda in the Sinai Peninsula

-Al-Qaeda in the Sinai Peninsula (القاعدة في شبه جزيرة سيناء), or AQSP, is an Egyptian militant jihadist organization possibly formed by a merger between al-Qaeda operatives in Sinai and Ansar al Jihad.
-It is Al-Qaeda's branch in the Sinai peninsula, and is composed of many Al-Qaeda factions in the area.
-Despite sharing similar ideology and possibly some resources, AQSP and the Islamic State have never formally affiliated with one another.
+Al-Qaeda in the Sinai Peninsula (القاعدة في شبه جزيرة سيناء), or AQSP, was an Egyptian militant jihadist organization possibly formed by a merger between al-Qaeda operatives in Sinai and Ansar al Jihad.
+It was Al-Qaeda's branch in the Sinai peninsula, and is composed of many Al-Qaeda factions in the area.
+AQSP made international headlines in November 2014 when the organization pledged allegiance to the Islamic State (IS) in a nine-minute audio speech released on Twitter.

 Origins

 The Al-Qaeda branch in Egypt was first announced on 5 August 2006, when the deputy leader of Al-Qaeda Ayman al-Zawahiri announced that a faction of Al-Gama'a al-Islamiyya had become Al-Qaeda's branch in Egypt.
 A leader of Al-Gama'a al-Islamiyya, Muhammad al-Hukaymah, appeared in a video recording and confirming this move.
 However, al-Hukaymah acknowledged that other members of Al-Gama'a had "reverted" from the militant course he was adhering to, and some Al-Gama'a representatives also denied that they were joining forces with the international Al-Qaeda network.
 It's unknown when Al-Qaeda began to operate in Sinai, but in August 2011, a group claimed to be the Al-Qaeda wing in Sinai.

 In November 2011, Egypt police arrested an Al-Qaeda operative named Mohammed Eid Muslih Hamad, a leader of an organization thought to be the affiliate of Al-Qaeda in Egypt that is responsible for many bombings and assassinations across the years.
 Also, on 22 December 2011, a new jihadist group that calls itself Ansar al Jihad in the Sinai Peninsula announced its formation, in a statement promising to "fulfill the oath" to the slain Al-Qaeda leader Osama bin Laden.
 "With this message we send you the good tidings of the birth of the group ‘Ansar al-Jihad in the Sinai Peninsula,’ and we pledge unto Allah the Great and Almighty to do our best to fight the corrupt regime and its henchmen among the Jews, the Americans, and those around them," the statement said.
 The terror group pledged "to fulfill the oath of the martyr of the Ummah, our Sheikh Osama bin Laden, may Allah have mercy on him."
 However, it is not certain that Al-Qaeda branches in Egypt, like Ansar al Jihad and Hamad's group, are directly co-operating, although Ansar al Jihad has pledged an oath of allegiance to al-Qaeda.